On the Uplink and Downlink EMF Exposure and Coverage in Dense Cellular Networks: A Stochastic Geometry Approach: Introduction

 \subsection{Contributions}

-Motivated by these considerations, this paper aims to (i) model a network of BSs and UEs with UL power control, utilizing the approximation of the Poisson-Voronoï model from \cite{Haenggi17} to evaluate performance metrics, including SINR coverage and EMF exposure in both UL and DL; (ii) assess the relative magnitude of UL exposure in comparison DL exposure; and (iii) investigate network performance following a network densification, determining the range of BS densities required to maintain an efficient network in terms of coverage and exposure.
-The contributions of this work can be summarized as follows: \begin{enumerate} \item \textit{UL EM pollution}: Based on existing literature models, we derive the following mathematical expressions for UL EMF exposure, which are then compared with DL EMF exposure: \begin{itemize} \item[i.]
-Mean and variance of the UL EMF exposure \item[ii.]
-Marginal cumulative distribution function (CDF) of the UL EMF exposure \item[iii.]
-Marginal CDF of the (global UL and DL) EM pollution \end{itemize} \item \textit{Joint performance}: The second contribution consists in the analysis of the network performance from the points of view of EM pollution, UL coverage and DL coverage simultaneously.
+Motivated by these considerations, this paper aims to answering to the four general questions of the introduction by (i) modeling a network of Poisson-distributed BSs and UEs with UL power control distributed as a mixture of a MCP and a GPP, utilizing the approximation of the PV model from \cite{Haenggi17} to approximate interfering UEs in the UL; (ii) assess the relative magnitude of UL EMFE in comparison DL EMFE and evaluate performance metrics, including SINR coverage and EMFE in both UL and DL; and (iii) investigate network performance following a network densification, determining the range of BS densities required to maintain an efficient network in terms of coverage and EMFE.
+The specific metrics introduced and analyzed are as follows: \begin{enumerate} \item \textit{UL EM pollution}: Based on existing literature models, we derive the following mathematical expressions for UL EMFE, which are then compared with DL EMFE: \begin{itemize} \item[i.]
+Mean of the UL EMFE; \item[ii.]
+Marginal cumulative distribution function (CDF) of UL EMFE and of (global UL and DL) EM pollution; \item[iii.]
+Meta distribution of the UL EMFE and of the (global UL and DL) EM pollution. \end{itemize} \item \textit{Joint performance}: The second contribution consists of the analysis of the network performance from the points of view of EM pollution, UL coverage and DL coverage simultaneously.
 In particular, the following metrics are derived: \begin{itemize} \item[iv.]
-Joint CDF of UEC (\underline{U}L EMF \underline{E}xposure and UL \underline{C}overage) \item[v.]
-Joint and conditional CDF of EMP-UDC (\underline{EM} \underline{P}ollution, \underline{U}L coverage and \underline{D}L \underline{C}overage) \end{itemize} To the best of the authors' knowledge, the above metrics iii. to v. had not been previously introduced in the SG literature.
-In addition, this paper also derives the expressions i. and ii. including exposure caused by interfering UEs for the first time. \item \textit{Numerical results}: Capitalizing on the above metrics, the network performance is studied for two densification scenarios: \begin{itemize} \item[(a)] Densification of both BSs and UEs with a constant UE/BS density ratio \item[(b)] Densification of UEs only \end{itemize} Optimal node densities are obtained as function of the required coverage and exposure thresholds. \end{enumerate}
+Joint CDF of UEC (\underline{U}L \underline{E}MFE and UL \underline{C}overage); \item[v.]
+Joint and conditional CDF of EMP-UDC (\underline{EM} \underline{P}ollution, \underline{U}L coverage and \underline{D}L \underline{C}overage). \end{itemize} \item \textit{Numerical results}: Capitalizing on the above metrics, the network performance is studied for two densification scenarios: \begin{itemize} \item[(a)] Densification of both BSs and UEs with a constant UE/BS density ratio \item[(b)] Densification of UEs only \end{itemize} Optimal node densities are obtained as a function of the required coverage and EMFE limits. \end{enumerate}